The Neuroscience of Fibromyalgia: Causes, Diagnosis and Potential Treatments

 Fibromyalgia pain is unlike normal pain

 Pain is one of the central symptoms of FMS.
 It can feel as if you have a sunburn when you don’t, or like you’ve pulled every muscle in your body.
-You may experience a pins-and-needles sensation, or like sharp electric shocks are running through you.
+You may experience a pins-and-needles sensation, or feel like sharp electric shocks are running through you.

 FMS pain is categorized into two buckets.
 The first is hyperalgesia, which is an increased response to normally painful stimuli.
 Someone stepping on your foot or a headache can be excruciating.
 It is easier for an FMS patient’s friends and family to understand this type of pain.